yeoman/generator-karma/readme.md

   Use CoffeeScript instead of JavaScript.

+ * `--typescript` Type: Boolean, Default: false

+  Use TypeScript instead of JavaScript.

  * `--frameworks` Type: String, Default: 'jasmine'

   Specifies which testing frameworks to use (CSV list).
 Example `--frameworks=mocha,chai,requirejs,sinon`